newky2k/System.Mvvm/README.md

 There is a method called `Init` on the MvvmManager with and overload that excepts a list of assemblies.

-**NOTE: Only WPF(.NET framework and .NET Core 3.0) and UWP are supported with `MvvmManager` at the moment**
+**NOTE: Only WPF(.NET framework, .NET Core 3.1, .NET 5.x) is supported with `MvvmManager` at the moment**

-## UIServiceAttribute
-`UIServiceAttribute` is an assembly level attribute that us used to identify UI Services and register them with the system.

-If you want `MvvmManager.Init` or `UI.Init` to register the implementation then you need to add something like this

-    [assembly: UIService(typeof(TestCustomUIProvider))]

-In this case `TestCustomUIProvider` is the implementation.

 # Services
 `Services` is a simple dependency service manager for calling platform specific service implementations from shared code

-You can call `Services.Register<T>` to manually register a class or `Services.Init` to register the calling assembly and a list of optional external assemblies.  `Services` will locate an instances of `MvvmServiceAttribute` within the assemblys and register the implementations types.
+You can call `Services.Register<T>` to manually register a class or `Services.Register` to register the calling assembly. `Services` will locate an instances of `MvvmServiceAttribute` within the assemblys and register the implementations types.

+Addtional `Services.Register` methods are:

+  - `Register(Type[] types)`
+    - Registers a array of implementation types
+  - `Register(Assembly[] assemblies)`
+    - Processes a array of Assemblies and registers any instances of the `MvvmServiceAttribute`
+  - `Register<T,T2>`
+    - Explicitly registers an interface, `T`, against an implementatio, `T2`

-To get the implementation from `Services` just call the `Services.Get<T>()` method and it will return the first class the inherits from `T`(or is `T`), which will typically be an interface.
+To get the implementation from `Services` just call the `Services.Get<T>()` method and it will return the first type the inherits from `T`(or is `T`), which will typically be an interface.
+If you have specified an explicit implementation of an interface the system will return that.

 For example: